tensorzero/tensorzero/examples/haiku_hidden_preferences/README.md

 The critic will accept or reject haikus, and the haiku writer will learn to write haikus that satisfy the critic's preferences over time.

 We use a list of common nouns provided by Desi Quintans [here](https://www.desiquintans.com/nounlist) as the set of topics for the haikus.

+## Setup

+We've written TensorZero configuration files to accomplish this example and have provided them in the `config` directory.
+See `tensorzero.toml` for the main configuration details.
+If you're curious what the judge's preferences are, you can look at `config/functions/judge_haiku/judge_prompt/system_template.minijinja`.

+To start the TensorZero gateway locally with this configuration, run `cargo run --bin gateway -- config/tensorzero.toml`.